Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Duration: Half day to full day

-The Beaujolais wine region begins just north of Lyon, offering rolling hills, medieval villages, and exceptional Gamay wines.
-The 12 Beaujolais Crus (villages with distinct wine appellations) each produce wines with unique characteristics.
+The Beaujolais wine region begins just north of Lyon, offering rolling hills, medieval villages, and Gamay wines that deserve more respect than they get.
+The 12 Beaujolais Crus each produce wines with distinct personalities—Fleurie is floral and elegant, Morgon is full-bodied and age-worthy, Juliénas carries Roman history in its soil.

 Distance: 30km northeast